-The Department of Accountability, Research and Evaluation, also known as ARE, serves as the clearinghouse for the Public School System’s data and records under the Records and Data Management Office, oversees school, program and district-wide accountability under the Accountability office, research and evaluation under the Research and Evaluation Office, comprehensive student academic achievement under the Assessment Office, and school and district-wide accreditation under the Accreditation Office.
+The Office of Accountability, Research and Evaluation, also known as ARE, serves as the clearinghouse for the Public School System’s data and records under the Records and Data Management, oversees school, program and district-wide accountability under the Accountability office, research and evaluation under the Research and Evaluation Office, comprehensive student academic achievement under the Assessment Office, and school and district-wide accreditation under the Accreditation Office.

 The Accountability Office aims to measure the growth in the quality of the schools in the CNMI Public School System by producing timely and reliable accountability determinations as required by state and federal law.
 The office seeks to support schools and other stakeholders by helping to ensure that our students graduate college and career ready; that we engage in meaningful work with our community partners; that we use data to inform educational improvements at the classroom, school, and board level; and that we support schools in closing the achievement gaps between and among all student subgroups.

 The Commonwealth of the Northern Marianas Public School System Assessment Program oversees the Comprehensive Student Accountability Plan.
 This was approved by the State Board of Education in 1999 which requires multiple assessments in accordance with the State Board Policy.
 The Comprehensive Student Accountability Plan was developed for the purpose of determining what students know and what students are able to do based on multiple modes of assessments.

 The Assessment Program is supported through the consolidated grant received from the Federal government.
 The Assessment Program provides technical assistance and support to the schools in the areas of professional development on classroom assessments, technical support on academic data collection and analysis, technical support on student academic achievement data and instructional implications, annual reports on student academic achievement as measured by ACT Aspire and Standards Based Assessment.